Generative Assignment Flows for Representing and Learning Joint Distributions of Discrete Data: Introduction

-The authors of \cite{Davis:2024aa} also claim `to leverage Riemannian optimal transport' for improving the training dynamics.
-From the mathematical viewpoint, the presentation of this aspect is not made sufficiently explicit and the pertinent literature is ignored.
-Besides standard textbooks about optimal transport \cite{Villani:2009aa,Santambrogio:2015aa}, we refer to \cite{Li:2018ad} for a thorough study of the geometry on the simplex induced by the Wasserstein distance.
-In fact, the `natural gradient' descent form presented as Equation (8) in \cite[Prop.~1]{Davis:2024aa} is closely related to Equation (15) in \cite{Li:2018ad}, and the difference to the Fisher-Rao geometry is pointed out as Remark 2 in \cite{Li:2018ad}.

-Finally, we refer to another line of research concerned with the approximation of discrete probability distributions by continuous distributions, called \textit{dequantization} \cite{Uria:2013,Theis:2015,Dinh:2017,Salimans:2017,Ho:2019}.
+Another line of research, called \textit{dequantization}, concerns the approximation of \textit{discrete} probability distributions by \textit{continuous} distributions \cite{Uria:2013,Theis:2015,Dinh:2017,Salimans:2017,Ho:2019}.
 A dequantization approach for general discrete data, i.e.~similar in scope to our approach, was recently proposed by \cite{Chen:2022aa}.
-We get back to this paper in Section \ref{sec:dequantization} and provide a detailed comparison by characterizing our approach as dequantization procedure and pointing out differences.
-In particular, we indicate that a key component of the approach \cite{Chen:2022aa}, learning an embedding of class configurations, can be replicated using our approach, by defining an extended payoff function of the generative assignment flow approach.
+We discuss this paper in Section \ref{sec:dequantization} and point out differences by showing that our approach can be characterized as dequantization procedure.
+In particular, we indicate that a key component of the approach \cite{Chen:2022aa}, learning an embedding of class configurations, can be replicated using our approach, by defining an payoff function of our generative assignment flow approach accordingly.